 Meza has offered Democratic cover to APS’s political efforts in the past.
 He was one of eight legislators who signed a 2016 letter that APS admitted to writing which offered vague and generic praise to the state’s utilities.
 APS then sent the letter to the Arizona Corporation Commission in a way that offered the appearance of support from the public officials for the monopoly’s efforts to increase customers’ rates.
 Other legislators who signed the letter said that APS duped them, but Meza said that he had no problem with it.

-Pinnacle West has given Meza $5,682 over the course of his career, according to the National Institute for Money in State Politics, making the company his biggest donor.
+Pinnacle West has given Meza $7,682 over the course of his career, according to the National Institute for Money in State Politics and the Arizona Secretary of State’s Office, making the company his biggest donor.

 Meza receives income from multiple charities supported by APS